Advancements in Arc Fault Detection for Electrical Distribution Systems: A Comprehensive Review from Artificial Intelligence Perspective: Arc Fault Overview

 Due to their arbitrary and aperiodic characteristics, mathematical models are unable to adequately characterize the current waveforms resulting from series arc faults in electrical systems under various conditions, as estimated by these models.
 Hence, the methodologies grounded in mathematical models predominantly remain within the boundaries of simulation.

 The study of process history involves the examination and analysis of past events and developments, with a particular focus on the processes and mechanisms that these models are well-suited for situations in which training data are abundant or where the cost of creating or collecting such data is low.
 The mapping functions have been comprehensively studied and considerably refined.
 Extensive study has been undertaken in the aforementioned area of pattern identification algorithms, specifically in the domain of machine learning.
 The aforementioned approaches exhibit significant resilience to system noise in dynamic scenarios.
-Various approaches for detecting electrical arcs are depicted in Fig. \ref{fig:FIG8}.